michelperea/Split-Landing-Page/README.md

-## Descripción 📑
+## Description 📑

-Proyecto de página de aterrizaje dividida.
+Split landing page project.
-Creado con HTML, CSS y JavaScript.
+Created with HTML, CSS and JavaScript.

-## Autor ✒️
+## Author ✒️
 **Ricardo Perea**

 * [LinkedIn](https://www.linkedin.com/in/ricardo-perea/)

-## Vista previa del proyecto
+## Project preview
-Si quieres hechar un vistazo al proyecto, te recomiendo:
+If you want to take a look at the project, I recommend you:

 https://ricardoperea.github.io/Split-Landing-Page/

-## Instalación
+## Installation
-Este proyecto no necesita de instalación, simplemente haz click en el enlace de arriba y seras dirigido al sitio.
+This project does not require installation, just click on the link above and you will be directed to the site.

-## Si quieres contratarme puedes escribirme a: aztro812@hotmail.com para consultas.
+## If you want to hire me you can write me at: aztro812@hotmail.com for inquiries.